-Cat Litter Reviews: Brand Reviews and The Best Clumping Cat Litter
+Cat Litter Reviews: Brand Reviews and the Best Clumping Litter

-Having worked in shelters, been a petsitter for at least 100 cats, and most importantly, been a cat owner my entire life, I've had a lot of experience with kitty litter!
+Having worked in shelters, been a petsitter for at least 100 cats, and—most importantly—been a cat owner my entire life, I've had a lot of experience with kitty litter!
 Here's where all the unsavory time I've spent cleaning out cat boxes is well worth it.
 As a result, I'm sharing with you my cat litter reviews.
-I have a lot of experience and recommendations for the best cat litter on the market today.
-Naturally, I'm the official “scooper” here in my house, only gained a brief sabbatical from that duty while I was pregnant due to the risk of Toxoplasmosis.
+I have a lot of experience and recommendations for the best litter on the market today.
+Naturally, I'm the official “scooper” here in my house; I only gained a brief sabbatical from that duty while I was pregnant due to the risk of Toxoplasmosis.

-Before reading the cat litter reviews, there are a number of things to keep in mind.
+Before reading the reviews, there are a number of things to keep in mind:

 - Is it flushable?
 Some of the new plant-based litters can be flushed right down your toilet.
-Not only convenient, but also environmentally friendly.
+This is not only convenient, but also environmentally friendly.

 - How well does it control odor?
 Not all litters are equally as efficient at controlling odor.
 Clumping litters have become the most popular since actually removing the offending smell is one of the best odor control methods.
 However, there are alternatives as I will discuss below.

 Most clay clumping cat litter brands use a type of clay called sodium bentonite, which acts as an expandable cement.
-Since they swell 15 to 18 times their dry size, they are absolutely not to be flushed.
-No doubt, you will have some clogged pipes on your hands.
+Since they swell 15 to 18 times their dry size, they are absolutely not to be flushed—no doubt, you would have some clogged pipes on your hands.

 The negative part of their light weight comes if you have a cat who likes to perch on the edge of the litterbox while doing her duty.
 I've discovered many cat boxes overturned as a result, with a disastrous aftermath.